-BREAKING: Court orders final forfeiture of Ikoyi’s $43.4m, £27,800, N23.2m to FG - Nigeria Today
+Breaking: Court orders final forfeiture of Ikoyi’s $43.4m, £27,800, N23.2m to FG - Nigeria Today

-Justice Hassan of the Federal High Court has ordered final forfeiture of the $43.4m, £27,800, N23.2m discovered in an air-conditioned flat in Osborne, Ikoyi to the Federal Government.
-The Economic and Financial Crimes Commission (EFCC) had stormed a residential building in the 7th Floor of a four – bedroom apartment at Osborne Towers located at 16, Osborne […]
+Justice Hassan of the Federal High Court orders final forfeiture of $43.4m, £27,800, N23.2m discovered in an air-conditioned flat in Osborne, Ikoyi to the Federal Government.
+Details later…

 Do you something awesome to share with the world?
 Click here to share